Azure/caf-terraform-landingzones-accelerator/templates/platform/level2/connectivity/private_dns/readme.md

 ## Select the correct branch for the landingzones code

-Note you need to adjust the branch {{ resources.gitops.landingzone }} to deploy the connectivity services
+Note you need to adjust the branch {{ resources.gitops.landingzones }} to deploy the connectivity services

 ## {{ environment }}